MicrosoftDocs/power-platform/power-platform/admin/about-microsoft-cloud-japan.md

  Billing is related to the country/region where the customer signs up for the [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)] service, not where the service is deployed.

 ### Will all versions of [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)] be available?
  You’ll be able to purchase all licenses that are currently available in the market today.
-For more information, see: [Microsoft Dynamics 365 for Customer Engagement apps Pricing List](http://go.microsoft.com/fwlink/p/?LinkID=401462).
+For more information, see: [Microsoft Dynamics 365 apps Pricing List](http://go.microsoft.com/fwlink/p/?LinkID=401462).

 ### See also
  [Office 365 now available from datacenters in Japan](https://blogs.office.com/2014/12/15/office-365-now-available-datacenters-japan/)